 The SJTDM is calibrated to the base year of 2015.
 Population and employment data from the Census Bureau is supplied to the model.
 Indicators of household travel behavior, such as the number of trips each household makes each day, are supplied by the 2014 South Jersey Travel Survey.
 School enrollment data obtained from the NJ Department of Education was used as additional model input.
-Population and employment projections through the year 2040 were provided by a demographics consultant for use in developing future-year model scenarios.
-For detailed summaries of the socioeconomic data used, see Section 2.3 of the Model Development Report and Section 4.2 of the Recalibration Report.
+Population and employment projections through the year 2050 adopted by the SJTPO Policy Board in September 2019 are used to develop future-year model scenarios.
+For detailed summaries of how the socioeconomic data used in the original 2010 base year of the model was created and developed, see Section 2.3 of the Model Development Report and Section 4.2 of the Recalibration Report.

 The highway network used by SJTDM contains all major roadways in the region.
 Planning-level regional models such as SJTDM typically do not include minor roadways that carry little traffic and are not expected to experience much congestion.
 Such roads are indirectly represented as centroid connectors, which connect TAZ centroids to the highway network.
 Key changes made to the highway network during the model update included reducing intrazonal detail in the Atlantic City area and converting the network to the geodatabase format in Cube.
 All highway construction projects completed through 2015 were added to the network and tolls were updated for proper toll diversion assignment.
 For details on the highway network, see Section 3 of the Model Development Report and Section 3 of the Recalibration Report.